-In this article, we will cover the basic introduction of Judiciary, the role, and independence of the judiciary, etc. You will also come to know what are the powers of judiciary in India or various laws, leading cases and articles on independence of judiciary in India are present, etc. in the higher classes.
+In this article, we will cover the basic introduction of the Judiciary, the role, and independence of the judiciary, etc. You will also come to know what are the powers of the Judiciary in India or various laws, leading cases, and articles on the independence of the Judiciary in India are present, etc.

 What is the Role of the Judiciary?

-The role of judiciary in India can be summarized in the following points:
+The role of the judiciary in India can be summarized in the following points:

 The judicial system serves as a mechanism for courts to resolve disputes between citizens, two state governments, citizens and governments, and central and state governments.

 The power of the courts of any country to examine the actions of the legislative, executive, and administrative arms of the government and to find out whether such actions are consistent with the constitution.

 Every Indian citizen has the right to appeal to the Supreme Court or the High Court if they feel that their fundamental rights are being violated.

 The ability of courts and judges to carry out their duties free of influence or control by other actors, be it governmental or private.
 The term is also utilized in a normative sense to denote the kind of independence that courts and judges ought to have.